Faune History, Family Crest & Coats of Arms

 The surname Faune was first found in Berwickshire on the eastern part of English/Scottish Border.
 However, some of the family were found at Alderwasley in Derbyshire in ancient times.
 "The Le Foune or Fawne family held lands here in the reign of Henry III., and their heiress intermarried with the Lowes, who obtained a grant of the manor from Henry VIII."

-Important Dates for the Faune family
+Early History of the Faune family

 This web page shows only a small excerpt of our Faune research.
 Another 113 words (8 lines of text) covering the years 1150, 1200, 1691 and 1150 are included under the topic Early Faune History in all our PDF Extended History products and printed products wherever possible.